 Evidence such as Legal Geek start-up map suggests there are fewer consumer facing LawTech start-ups than those developing tech to help other lawyers. amicable’s mission from its inception has been to ‘change the way the world divorces’ and to do that with a relentless focus on the consumer and enabling their access to justice.

-amicable is a divorce services company.
+amicable is a divorce divorce-diagnostic company.
 We offer a tech-based, lawyer free alternative for divorcing and separating couples.
 Like many consumer facing LawTech start-ups our founding team aren’t lawyers.
 We’re unique in the family law world because we work with couples not individuals (something lawyers traditionally have not been able to do) and something the recent High Court judgment has ratified as lawful in our case.
 We use automation and AI to handle the legal elements of a divorce leaving a human to help couples to navigate the emotional journey of parting ways.
 We fuse technology and psychology to create a delivery model that celebrates the human and the machine and doesn’t promote one at the expense of the other.

 LawTech and access to justice